microsoft/vscode-languageserver-node/README.md

 ## History

+### 3.5.0 Server and Client

+* allow the client to start the server in detached mode.
+If the server is running detached the client will not monitor the server process and kill it on shutdown.
+* bug fixing.

 ### 3.4.0 Server and Client

 * a new npm module `vscode-languageserver-protocol` has been added which contains the protocol definitions in TypeScript.
 This module is now shared between the client and the server.